 Meet Some of Our Faculty and Staff

-Ramon Lawrence, Director and Associate Professor, MDS Okanagan
+Jeff Andrews, Co-Director and Assistant Professor, MDS Okanagan

-Tiffany Timbers, Option Co-Director and Instructor, MDS Vancouver
+Tiffany Timbers, Co-Director and Assistant Professor of Teaching, MDS Vancouver

 "We teach cutting-edge tools and techniques that are used by data scientists out in the wild."

 Tiffany Timbers received her Bachelor of Science in Biology from Carleton University in 2001, following which she completed a doctorate in neuroscience at the University of British Columbia in 2012, which focused on the genetic basis of learning and memory.
 After obtaining her doctorate, Tiffany carried out data-intensive postdoctoral research in behavioural and neural genomics at Simon Fraser University (published in PLoS Genetics).
 During this time, she also gained valuable experience teaching computational skills to students and scientists through her work with Data and Software Carpentry, the SFU scientific programming study group, and teaching a course in computation in Physical Sciences at Quest University.
 Tiffany began her teaching role in the MDS program at UBC in the summer of 2016.
 Learn more about Tiffany.

 Muhammad Abdul-Mageed, Assistant Professor, MDS Computational Linguistics